bkdredge/startup/README.md

 [LOGIN]
 - It works.
 - Must include functions in the login HTML CSS JS as well as in other pages as well so it all connects.
 The databse.js file also must include changes to adapt.

+[WEBSOCKET]
+- Change HTML, add peerProxy.js file, and allow other JS files to support the web socket if it is to be inserted.